Armada Arndale: History

-Armada Arndale was first opened in 1963.
+Based off the British Arndale Centres, Armada Arndale opened in 1963.
 It was built for the UK Development company Arndale Property Trust.
 It was the first in Australia of a chain of shopping centres by the Arndale development group, the other being Westfield Marion.
 It was the first fully enclosed shopping centre in Australia to have air conditioning.

 The centre had a number of extensions in 1970, 1984, 1999, 2004 and most recently a significant refurbishment completed in August 2013.

+In September 2014 it was sold to Armada Funds Management.
+In 2024 it was sold to the DiMauro Group.

 Redevelopment

-A redevelopment of Arndale was approved by the Charles Sturt Council on 11 October 2006, for the addition of 5,800 m² of lettable area and providing up to 50 new stores.

-This has resulted in a $100 million development, adding a total of 11,350 m² of floor space or roughly 28 percent more space than previous levels.
-The redevelopment includes a newer Big W store, refurbished Woolworths supermarket, two small new malls, three new entrances, and additional parking spaces.
+A redevelopment of Arndale was approved by the Charles Sturt Council in October 2006, for the addition of 5,800 m² of lettable area and providing up to 50 new stores.
+This resulted in a $100 million development, adding a total of 11,350 m² of floor space or roughly 28 percent more space than previous levels.
+The redevelopment included a newer Big W store, refurbished Woolworths supermarket, two small new malls, three new entrances, and additional parking spaces.

 Changes to the Charles Sturt development plan require for the rezoning of part of the site to include the use of supermarkets, discount shops and restaurants have been approved.

 Former owner Vicinity Centres also had plans for at least another two stages of development, expected to cost between $100 and 150 million.

-In May 2016, Armada Funds Management announced the other two stages will go ahead with the creation of over 70 stores, and over 1500 jobs.

-Sale

-Vicinity Centre’s confirmed on 13 May 2014, that they planned to sell Arndale Central for $140 million, as part of their company restructure.

-A Vicinity Centre's ASX announcement on 25 September 2014, confirmed they were in talks with Armada Funds Management in relation to the sale of the centre.
-The centre would be sold for around $152 million with the transaction expected to settle in late October 2014.